a-reisberg/typebase-lite/README.md

 ####Isn't that slow?
 How about indexing?
 Yes!
 In the above, we already used one, which indexes the types of the documents.

-You can create a custom indices, even **composite indices** are supported!
+You can create custom indices, even **composite indices** are supported!
 In this case we want to create a composite index consisting of 2 keys: city and age:
 ```scala
 val cityAgeIndex = tblDb.createIndexView[String :: Int :: HNil]("city-age", "1.0", {
     case e: Employee => Set(e.address.city :: e.age :: HNil)